Insiang: one unhappy family

 Lino Brocka opens Insiang (1976) with the closeup of a pig stabbed in the throat, blood pouring as if out of a spigot.
 We see row upon row of headless carcasses, bellies split open from neck to crotch, pink skin not unlike a human corpse.
 The film's cinematographer, the great Conrado Baltazar, captures the haze heat stink and noise of a busy slaughterhouse like no one else before or since.

-Brocka takes us to the Tondo slums, a cramped community of cobbled-together shanties located near Smoky Mountain (literally a smoldering mountain of garbage, the official dumping ground of Metro Manila at that time).
+Brocka takes us to the Tondo slums, a cramped community of cobbled-together shanties located near Smoky Mountain (literally a smoldering mountain of garbage, the official dumping ground of Metro Manila at the time).
 Baltazar's camera captures the stench of choked-up canals, the shudder of corrugated tin nailed to plywood, the din of brown bodies yelling their way through narrow alleyways.

 When we meet Insiang and her mother Tonya they are about to rid themselves of freeloading relatives, a clever little scene that establishes Tonya (the imperious Mona Lisa) as a strong sharp-tongued woman and Insiang (lovely Hilda Koronel) as a gentle soul embarrassed by her mother's scandalous behavior.
 The scene also introduces a yet-unseen third character, when an in-law accuses Tonya of ulterior motives for getting rid of them: she has a new lover, and needs the additional privacy.

 We see the first sign of change when Dado sneaks to Insiang one night and professes his love; Insiang realizes what is being offered and asks a favor.
 Cut to the slopes of Smoky Mountain, where Dado and his boys surround Bebot, pounding him into bloody pulp.
-A harrowing scene but also (you sense) a preliminary scene--a fledgling flexing her muscles, trying out new wings.
+A harrowing scene but also (you sense) a preliminary scene-- a fledgling flexing her muscles, trying out new wings.
 Insiang punishes Bebot for her humiliation; next she addresses the issue of betrayal, the penalty accordingly more severe--

 I call Insiang Brocka's masterpiece.
-It's easily his tautest most intense work with an elegantly structured screenplay (by Lamberto Antonio from the television script by Mario O'Hara--which, in turn, O'Hara had fashioned out of a radio drama by comedienne-writer Mely Tagasa*).
+It's easily his tautest most intense work with an elegantly structured screenplay (by Lamberto Antonio from the television script by Mario O'Hara-- which, in turn, O'Hara had fashioned out of a radio drama by comedienne-writer Mely Tagasa*).
 It's also Brocka's most atypical, and atypical of even most Filipino films.

 The film is comparable to Shakespeare's elegantly plotted Othello only with focus on Iago's rise than on Othello's fall.
 Insiang shares qualities with Iago--she's driven by hate; she learns to kill indirectly, by manipulating powerful emotions like lust jealousy anger.
-Iago makes the mistake of holding the knife himself (that's how he's caught); Insiang manages to keep her hands clean, though she's guilty of an arguably greater crime--she repents.**
+Iago makes the mistake of holding the knife himself (that's how he's caught); Insiang manages to keep her hands clean, though she's guilty of an arguably greater crime-- she repents.**

 Insiang lacks the town-wide sprawl of Brocka's Tinimbang Ka Ngunit Kulang (You Were Judged and Found Wanting, 1974) the melancholy meander of Maynila sa Mga Kuko ng Liwanag (Manila in the Claws of Neon, 1975).
-It's the rare Brocka film that features true ambiguity--by film's end you can't definitively establish who is good and who evil, who's the rapist and who the raped.
+It's the rare Brocka film that features true ambiguity-- by film's end you can't definitively establish who is good and who evil, who's the rapist and who the raped.
 You lay blame on and sympathize with all three alike, dancing helplessly in a daisy chain of lust and loathing.

 The film is unique in another sense.
-Philippine cinema is dominated by the twin overarching themes of 'a mother's love' and 'a family's survival'--nearly all Filipino films revolve on one or the other subject, preferably both.
+Philippine cinema is dominated by the twin overarching themes of 'a mother's love' and 'a family's survival'-- nearly all Filipino films revolve on one or the other subject, preferably both.
 Insiang takes these two great themes and dashes them to the ground, revealing them to be more social constructs than immortal truths.
 The film in effect is saying: "there are no guarantees, not from family, not from mother; if anything, the most painful betrayals are committed by mother and family both.
 You are ultimately alone."

-*(Interesting and maddening thing about Philippine film history is that so little of it is documented or verifiable; O'Hara told me in an interview that the story of Insiang is based on what happened to the neighbors living behind his family's house in Pasay; Mely Tagasa told me in a separate interview that O'Hara had based his story on a radio drama she had written, and admitted as much when the story debuted onstage as a 2002 theatrical production at the Cultural Center of the Philippines.
-Possibly one, or the other, or both stories are true--that O'Hara might have taken aspects from Ms. Tagasa's script and from his own personal experiences.
+*(Interesting and maddening thing about Philippine film history is that so little of it is documented or verifiable; O'Hara told me in an interview that the story of Insiang is based on what happened to the neighbors living behind his family's house in Pasay; Mely Tagasa told me in a separate interview that O'Hara had based his story on a radio drama she had written, and had admitted as much when the story debuted onstage as a 2002 theatrical production at the Cultural Center of the Philippines.
+Possibly one, or the other, or both stories are true-- that O'Hara might have taken aspects from Ms. Tagasa's script and from his own personal experiences.
 Possible there's a whole other explanation entirely, and we'll never know for sure.)

 Insiang is available from The Criterion Collection.